 Exercise 2: Multiple Choice

-Instruction: Choose in each block the correct sentence with the past participle according to the rules for strong and weak verbs.
+Instruction: Choose the correct sentence in each block with the past participle according to the rules for strong and weak verbs.

 1.